-X-3 Short Squat Stand (Stand Only)
+- X-3 Short Squat Stand

-X-3 Short Squat Stand with Spotter Arms
+- X-3 Tall Squat Stand

 Use the table of contents below to easily navigate this review:

-X-3 Power Rack vs. X-3 Squat Stand & X-3 Half Rack
+Titan X-3 Power Rack vs X-3 Squat Stand vs X-3 Half Rack

 The X-3 Squat Stands and X-3 Half Racks are in the same “family” as the X-3 power racks.
 As I discuss in my X-3 Flat Foot Power Rack review, all these different X-3 racks and stands have a few things in common:

 - 3″ x 3″ uprights and 11 gauge steel construction